andreacolledan/qura/README.md

 $ git checkout multimetric-analysis
 $ stack install
 ```
+**Disclaimer:** support for metrics other than circuit width is still experimental.

 ## Usage
-To run QuRA on program file `FILE`, run
+To run QuRA on the PQR file `FILE`, run
 ```
 $ qura FILE
 ```
 This runs standard type inference for the program in `FILE`, without any resource estimation.
-To also perform global metric estimation, use the `-g RESOURCE` option.
+To also perform global metric estimation, use the `-g METRIC` option.
 For example, to perform width estimation, run

 ```
 $ qura FILE -g width
 ```
-To perform local metric estimation, use the `-l RESOURCE` option instead.
+To perform local metric estimation, use the `-l METRIC` option instead.
 Note that at most one global metric and on local metric can be analyzed at a time.

-Currently, qura supports the analysis of the following resource metrics:
+Currently, qura supports the analysis of the following circuit size metrics:

 | Flag | Type | Description |
 |-|-|-|